Chat with our experts

 While we continue to experience a lot of demand for online channels like live chat, phone calls remain a critical conversion tool.
 Having a real conversation with a student builds trust and rapport.
 Students feels appreciated when they know that you take the time to personally reach out to them and they get an authentic feel for the university community by speaking with someone representing it.
 We often hear feedback like this after we call students:

 “The phone call you gave me made me very happy and quite elated.
 It is nice to know that behind all those emails stand real people.
 This was a great personal touch and frankly, it put me at ease.”

 – Prospective student from Bulgaria

-There’s a lot more that goes into UniQuest’s international student recruitment strategies than outreach, and we’re eager to help our college and university partners create high-converting, personalized campaigns using our breadth of expertise.
-Contact our team of experts today or subscribe to our Insights newsletter to hear more of the latest insights from UniQuest.
+There’s a lot more that goes into UniQuest’s international student conversion strategies than outreach, and we’re eager to help our college and university partners create high-converting, personalized campaigns using our breadth of expertise.
+Contact our team of experts today or follow us on LinkedIn to hear more of the latest insights from UniQuest.